New Technology Could Change How PTSD Is Diagnosed

 “Talk to somebody, you’re not alone,” Proffitt said.

-As promising as the new technology is, Dr. Blaine says it’s at least 10 years from being used nationwide.
+As promising as the new technology is, Dr. Blain says it’s at least 10 years from being used nationwide.